A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

 There are only a handful of roads that lead into these majestic mountains: from Apokoronas, the easiest route is through Vrysses and up towards the Askifou plateau, heading for Chora Sfakion.
 This is one of the great road trips of Crete and offers amazing views.
 It’s also a very good road and the journey from Vrysses to up and over the mountains to the south coast will take less than an hour.
 A much more challenging drive takes you through Argyroupoli and Asi Gonia, an iconic Lefka Ori village that is well worth a visit.

-With more than 30 summits over 2000 metres, the highest peak of the Lefka Ori is Pachnes at 2453 metres, and for the most serious hikers, it’s possible to stay overnight at the Kallergi Refuge near Pachnes’ summit.
+With more than 30 summits over 2000 meters, the highest peak of the Lefka Ori is Pachnes at 2453 meters, and for the most serious hikers, it’s possible to stay overnight at the Kallergi Refuge near Pachnes’ summit.
 An easier Lefka Ori destination and hiking experience is the world-famous Samaria Gorge, visited by more than 140,000 people a year.

 You’ll need to take the road west of Chania and up to the Omalos plateau to begin your Samaria adventure, but don’t forget, these awesome mountains have many more gorges to explore, such as Aradena and Imbros (both near Chora Sfakion), and on the Chania side, at Therisso.